lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 27.** The awakened sinner staggered and nonplussed.

 **Verses 33-34.** The scene which here opens with a landscape of beauty and fertility is suddenly changed into a dry and barren wilderness.
 The rivers are dried up, the springs cease to flow among the hills, and the verdant fields are scorched and bare.
 The reason assigned for this is "the wickedness of them that dwell therein."
 This picture needs no interpretation to the people of God.
-It is precisely what happens within them when they have fallen into sin.— *G.R.*
+It is precisely what happens within them when they have fallen into sin.— *G. R.*

 **Verse 34.** The curse, cause, and cure of barrenness in a church.

 **Verse 35.** Hope for decayed churches lies in God; he can work a marvellous change, he does do it—"turneth": he will do it when the cause of barrenness is removed by repentance.

 **Verses 35-38.** Here the scene again changes.
 The springs again gush forth, calm lakes again repose in the midst of foliage and flowers, the hills are clothed with luxuriant vines, and the fields are covered with corn; plenty abounds both in town and country, and men and cattle increase.
 This picture, too, has its counterpart in experimental godliness.
 "Instead of the thorn shall come up", etc., "The wilderness and the solitary place shall be glad for them", etc. The one scene precedes prayer, the other follows it.
-A desolate wilderness before, the garden of Eden behind.— *G.R.*
+A desolate wilderness before, the garden of Eden behind.— *G. R.*

 **Verses 39-41.** The scene again is reversed.
 There is a change again from freedom to oppression; from plenty to want; from honour to contempt.
 Then a revival again as suddenly appears.
 The poor and afflicted are lifted up, and the bereaved have "families like a flock."
-Such are the changeful scenes through which the people of God are led; and such the experience by which they are made meet for the pure, perfect, and perpetual joys of heaven.— *G.R.*
+Such are the changeful scenes through which the people of God are led; and such the experience by which they are made meet for the pure, perfect, and perpetual joys of heaven.— *G. R.*

 **Verses 42-43.** Such surprising turns are of use,

-1\.For the solacing of saints; they observe these dispensations with pleasure: "The righteous shall see it, and rejoice", in the glorifying of God's attributes, and the manifestation of his dominion over the children of men.
+1\.
+For the solacing of saints; they observe these dispensations with pleasure: "The righteous shall see it, and rejoice", in the glorifying of God's attributes, and the manifestation of his dominion over the children of men.

-2\.For the silencing of sinners: "all iniquity shall stop her mouth"; *i.e.* it shall be a full conviction of the folly of those that deny the divine presence.
+2\.
+For the silencing of sinners: "all iniquity shall stop her mouth"; *i.e.* it shall be a full conviction of the folly of those that deny the divine presence.

-3\.For the satisfying of all concerning the divine goodness: "Whoso is wise, and will observe these things"—these various dispensations of divine providence, "even they shall understand the lovingkindness of the Lord."— *M. Henry.*
+3\.
+For the satisfying of all concerning the divine goodness: "Whoso is wise, and will observe these things"—these various dispensations of divine providence, "even they shall understand the lovingkindness of the Lord."— *M. Henry.*

 **Verse 43.** The best observation and the noblest understanding.